Mr-MRF-Dev/SmartCaf-Software-Engineering-I-Project/README.md

 ## 🤝 Contributing

-we welcome any contributions you may have.
-If you're interested in helping out, fork the repository and create an [Issue](https://github.com/Mr-MRF-Dev/SmartCaf-Software-Engineering-I-Project/issues) and [PR](https://github.com/Mr-MRF-Dev/SmartCaf-Software-Engineering-I-Project/pulls).
+We welcome any contributions you may have.
+If you're interested in helping out, fork the repository and create an [Issue](https://github.com/Mr-MRF-Dev/SmartCaf-Software-Engineering-I-Project/issues) or [PR](https://github.com/Mr-MRF-Dev/SmartCaf-Software-Engineering-I-Project/pulls).

 ## 📄 License